Guy-Ronen/SE02-ALDS/data_structures/linked_list/README.md

 ## Use Cases

-One example can be a one-way air travel itinerary.
-The trip could involve traveling through several airports (nodes) connected by air travel segments (links).
-In this example, the initial departure city is the head node and the final arrival city is the tail node.
+1. One-way air travel itinerary - traveling through airports (nodes) connected by air travel segments (links).
+The  departure city is the head node and the final arrival city is the tail node.
+2. Image viewer – Previous and next images are linked and can be accessed by the next and previous buttons.
+3. Previous and next page in a web browser – We can access the previous and next URL searched in a web browser by pressing the back and next buttons since they are linked as a linked list.
+4. Music Player – Songs in the music player are linked to the previous and next songs.
+So you can play songs either from starting or ending of the list.

 ## Python Implementation